 Step 1.
 Planning your patio

-- Once you’ve decided where your patio is going, draw a detailed plan to scale on graph paper.
-Put in all the dimensions of the patio area.
+First, decide where your patio is going.
+Draw a detailed plan to scale and include all the dimensions of your patio area.

 Step 2.
 Measuring up

 Calculate the area of your patio in square metres.
 Each pack of paving slabs shows the area it covers.
 Using a single size slab?
 Then simply divide the area of your patio by the area covered by one pack to see how many packs you need.

 Accurately transfer your plan to the ground with wooden pegs, a builder’s square and string.

 Mark lines on the wooden pegs to show the depth of working – i.e. the finished level of your hardcore, bedding mortar and patio slabs.

 Make sure the marks for the top surface are level with any existing paving and manhole covers.

 Top Tip: Remember to allow for a gradual slope away from the house when putting in your wooden pegs (see Step 1).

 Remove any turf, plants or paving and dig down to a depth of about 150mm to allow for the foundations.